lucasCanella/lucasCanella/README.md

 ###### *Some of my most recently projects:*

-__Resilia_Projects__ - Resilia is a 6 month Data Analytics bootcamp that shows every step of the way to become a Data Analyst Junior. it's divided in 5 modules, in each module, besides all the smaller projects along the way, it's required a final project that is done in squads.
+__Resilia_Projects__ - Resilia's course is divided in 5 modules, in each module, besides all the smaller projects along the way, it's required a final project that is done in squads.
 You can find all the projects I participated right below:

 1. [Project 1](https://github.com/lucasCanella/Projeto_1_Resilia) - What was developed: *Time and Project management, teamwork, Algorithm, Computational thinking, repetition and conditional statements, functions, recursive functions and modules.*
 2. *to be done*